Applicants Schools Enterprise Media About Find a course Apply

 About

-A Bachelor of Science - Bachelor of Laws from UOW will equip you with a comprehensive legal education: a world-class degree that provides a thorough grounding in the law, as well as a real-world focus on the essential practical skills and the social and ethical context in which the law operates.
+The Bachelor of Laws equips you with a comprehensive legal education.
+This world-class degree provides you with a thorough grounding in the law, the social and ethical context in which law operates, while equipping you with essential practical skills including an internship and integrated skills program.

 Areas of study

 Bachelor of Laws: Business and financial law, commercial law, constitutional law, contracts, criminal law, environmental law, family law, human rights, intellectual property, international law, jurisprudence, legal ethics, legal skills, litigation and practice skills/internships, property law, taxation, torts.
-Bachelor of Science: Cell and molecular biology, chemistry, earth sciences, and ecology and conservation biology.
+Bachelor of Science: Cell and molecular biology, chemistry, and ecology and conservation biology.

 Career opportunities